Neocallimastigomycota: Metabolism

-Neocallimastigomycota lack mitochondria but instead contain hydrogenosomes in which the oxidation of NADH to NAD+, leading to formation of H2.
+Neocallimastigomycota lack mitochondria, but instead contain hydrogenosomes, where oxidation of NADH to NAD+ leads to H2 formation.

 Polysaccharide-degrading activity

 Neocallimastigomycota play an essential role in fibre-digestion in their host species.
 They are present in large numbers in the digestive tracts of animals which are fed on high fibre diets.
 The polysaccharide degrading enzymes produced by anaerobic fungi can hydrolyse the most recalcitrant plant polymers and can degrade unlignified plant cell walls entirely.
 Orpinomyces sp. exhibited the capacity of xylanase, CMCase, lichenase, amylase, β-xylosidase, β-glucosidase, α-Larabinofuranosidase and minor amounts of β-cellobiosidase production by utilizing avicel as the sole energy source.
 The polysaccharide degrading enzymes are organised into a multiprotein complex, similar to the bacterial cellulosome.

 Spelling of name

 The Greek termination, "-mastix", referring to "whips", i.e. the many flagella on these fungi, is changed to "-mastig-" when combined with additional terminations in Latinized names.
 The family name Neocallimastigaceae was originally incorrectly published as "Neocallimasticaceae" by the publishing authors which led to the coinage of the misspelled, hence incorrect "Neocallimasticales", an easily forgiven error considering that other "-ix" endings such as Salix goes to Salicaceae.
 Correction of these names is mandated by the International Code of Botanical Nomenclature, Art.
 60. The corrected spelling is used by Index Fungorum.
 Both spellings occur in the literature and on the WWW as a result of the spelling in the original publication.